korylprince/dotfiles/README.md

 #Initial Setup#

-Run `git submodule init` and `git submodule update` to pull in the required submodules.

 Run `makelns.sh` to create all the links.
 It won't overwrite your files, but make sure you read it first to see what it's doing!

 #Vim Setup#